School of Science

 Vision

-To emerge as a global place of knowledge creation in fundamental and advance sciences.
-To emerge as a global leader of trans disciplinary and interdisciplinary research to provide solutions to societal issues and challenges
+To emerge as a global place of knowledge creation in fundamental and advanced sciences.
+To emerge as a global leader of transdisciplinary and interdisciplinary research to provide solutions to societal issues and challenges

 Mission: